StackNest Documentation

 Validation & errors

-If warnings are shown after generation, they're usually minor (like an unused import).
-Your plugin will still work.
-Errors shown in red mean compilation failed — try regenerating with a more specific prompt, or describe what went wrong.
+If warnings appear after generation they are usually minor (like an unused import) and the plugin will still work.
+Errors shown in red mean compilation failed — try regenerating with a more specific prompt, or describe what went wrong and the auto-heal loop will attempt a targeted fix.

 Downloading your JAR